Chart Color Schemes

 Tathra has shown very soft population growth performance across periods assessed by AreaSearch

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Tathra's population is expected to increase by 135 persons to 2041, reflecting an overall increase of 8.3% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to increase its population by 136 persons to reach 2041, reflecting an overall increase of 4.9% over the 17-year period.

 Frequently Asked Questions - Population